ICTU/zap2docker-auth-weekly/README.md

 # Limitations
 1. Since this authentication solution uses a webdriver a [custom image](https://hub.docker.com/repository/docker/ictu/zap2docker-weekly) is needed to meet these requirements.
 2. Cookies that are automatically set by this script will not add flags like HttpOnly, Secure and SameSite.
-ZAP doest not support setting these cookies using the API.
+ZAP does not support setting these cookies using the API.
 This will result in false-positives in the report regarding these flags.